 Indigenous people and settlers share a history — some of us are survivors of that history, some of us benefited from it, and some of us carry both survival and benefits through our ancestors.
 This deep historical conflict divides all our relations from one another and ourselves.
 To heal and move forward from this history, we need to know what happened so that we can better recognize our responsibility to decolonize our minds, our hearts, our language, and our actions.

 Here are some introductory resources about our shared histories.
 These offer good places to begin the conversation toward truth and healing.

 The Land You Live On – An interactive map – a resource for North Americans and others to learn more about local Indigenous territories and languages.
 Comes with a Teachers’ Guide.
 (Interactive internet resource.)

-Territory Acknowledgment – The Canadian Friends Service Committee has created this 2-page guide to support conversations about the places where we all live, work, play and worship, and to answer questions about how to (and how not to) acknowledge the Indigenous peoples who have a tie to those lands.
+The Canadian Friends Service Committee has created this 2-page guide to support conversations about the places where we all live, work, play and worship, and to answer questions about how to (and how not to) acknowledge the Indigenous peoples who have roots in those lands.

 Example: Berkeley Friends Meeting (Vine Street Meeting) has been developing a close relationship with the Ohlone in the East Bay area.
 The meeting placed a permanent plaque near the entrance of the meetinghouse, acknowledging the first people who made their homes in that place.
 How did they get started?